-The introduction of the Total Debt Servicing Ratio (TDSR) framework will take into consideration borrowers’ other outstanding debt obligations when granting property loans.
+The introduction of the Total Debt Servicing Ratio (TDSR) framework might leave you asking yourself, what is an IVA?
+Will it take into consideration borrowers’ other outstanding debt obligations when granting property loans.

-That means the banks will need to take into account all personal loans, outstanding credit card balances, other property loans, overdrafts, car loans etc.
+That means the banks will need to take into account all personal loans, outstanding credit card balances, other property loans, overdrafts, car loans and perhaps even loans from third parties such as paydayloansnow.co.uk though that remains to be seen.

 With last month’s home sales at its highest since the March record, it’s not surprising that MAS is concerned about whether people can comfortably service their loan without putting a dent in their regular livelihood.